sbb-design-systems/lyne-components/src/components/sbb-notification/readme.md

 By default, a close button is displayed to dismiss inline notifications.
 Including the close button is optional and should not be included if it is critical for a user to read or interact with the notification by setting the `readonly` property to `true`.

 ### Animation
-If the `sbb-notification` host needs a margin, in order to properly animate it on open/close we sugget to use the `--sbb-notification-margin` variable to set it.
+If the `sbb-notification` host needs a margin, in order to properly animate it on open/close we suggest to use the `--sbb-notification-margin` variable to set it.
 For example, use `--sbb-notification-margin: 0 0 var(--sbb-spacing-fixed-4x) 0` to apply a bottom margin.

 <!-- Auto Generated Below -->